Homology and K-theory for self-similar actions of groups and groupoids: Introduction

-The $\cs$-algebra analogue of this theorem was already observed by Nekrashevych in~\cite{Nekcstar}.
-The importance of this observation is that the group $\ov G$ is often more complicated than the group $G$.
-For example, the Grigorchuk group is the faithful quotient of a contracting self-similar action of $\mathbb Z/2\mathbb Z\ast(\mathbb Z/2\mathbb Z\times \mathbb Z/2\mathbb Z)$.
-The latter group has well-understood homology and K-theory, making it feasible to apply Theorems~\ref{Theorem A} and ~\ref{Theorem B}.
-The Grigorchuk group, by way of contrast, has infinitely generated second homology and not much is known about the higher homology groups, nor about the $K$-theory of its $\cs$-algebra.

 A large part of this paper is devoted to applying Theorems~\ref{Theorem A} and~\ref{Theorem B} to perform detailed computations of these invariants for many of the most famous self-similar groups.
-In the following we include two particular sample computations.
+We include here two particular sample computations.